microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/agreement.md

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.

-Represents a tenants customizable terms of use agreement that is created and managed with Azure Active Directory (Azure AD).
+Represents a tenant's customizable terms of use agreement that is created and managed with Azure Active Directory (Azure AD).
 You can use the following methods to create and manage the [Azure Active Directory Terms of Use feature](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-tou) according to your scenario.

 ## Methods